 Additional guidelines

-6. Honors sections of courses acceptable in the group (e.g. Math 165H) are also acceptable in that group.
+- Honors sections of courses acceptable in the group (e.g. PHYS 2410H) are also acceptable in that group.

-7. Experimental Courses (listed in the Schedule of Classes with an X following the course number) are eligible for use in the general education groups once approved at the college and university levels.
-These courses are added on a continuing basis and may be viewed at www.iastate.edu/~catalog/exp/
+- Experimental Courses (listed in the Schedule of Classes with an X following the course number) are eligible for use in the general education groups once approved at the college and university levels.
+These courses are added to the LAS General Education Approved Course List on a regular basis.

-9. U.S. Diversity (USD) and International Perspectives (IP).
-Courses taken to meet university requirements in USD and IP may also apply to the general education groups, if appropriate.
-A list of USD and IP courses may be viewed at https://www.registrar.iastate.edu/students/div-ip-guide
+- U.S. Cultures and Communities (USCC) and International Perspectives (IP).
+Courses taken to meet university requirements in USCC and IP may also apply to the general education groups, if appropriate.
+A list of USCC and IP courses may be viewed at https://www.registrar.iastate.edu/students/div-ip-guide

 The following cannot be applied to the general education group requirements: